vistalab-technion/cs236781/_pages/assignments.md

    ```

    This will install all the necessary packages into a new conda virtual
    environment named `cs236605-hw`.

-Activate the new environment by running
+3. Activate the new environment by running

    ```shell
    conda activate cs236605-hw
    ```

-   Activating an environment simply means that the path to it's python binaries
+   *Activating* an environment simply means that the path to it's python binaries
-   (and packages) is placed at the beginning of your `$PATH`.
-Therefore, running
+   (and packages) is placed at the beginning of your `$PATH` shell variable.
-   programs installed into the conda env (e.g. `python`) will run the version
+   Therefore, running programs installed into the conda env (e.g. `python`) will
-   from the env since it appears in the `$PATH` before any other installed version.
+   run the version from the env since it appears in the `$PATH` before any other
+   installed version.

    To check what conda environments you have and which is active, run